 Detergents can be classified based on their usage and Physical States

-Conventional Detergent: Conventional Laundry detergent, like any other household product, can contain toxic chemicals and carcinogens.
-The conventional detergents use chemicals to bring fragrance, the cleaning agents to make the laundry cleaner, the stabilizers to stabilize their shelf life, and bleach, brighteners, and phosphates to make the detergents more effective in hard water.
+Conventional Laundry detergent, like any other household product, can contain toxic chemicals and carcinogens.
+Conventional detergents use chemicals to bring fragrance, cleaning agents to make the laundry cleaner, stabilizers to stabilize their shelf life, and bleach, brighteners, and phosphates to make the detergents more effective in hard water.
 Their remains are found to be there on the clothes even after washing and are likely to come into contact with skin, causing irritation.

-Petrochemicals/Oleochemicals: These fats and oils are hydrocarbon chains which are attracted to the oily and greasy grime.
+These fats and oils are hydrocarbon chains that are attracted to the oily and greasy grime.

 Detergents and Soaps and their Properties